Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: RESULTS AND DISCUSSION

 \end{linenomath*} where $\bm{u} = [u, v]^T$ is the velocity vector; $p$ is the pressure; while $\nu$ represents the kinematic viscosity.
 Here $\bm{F} = [F_x, F_y]^T$ represents the body force introduced by a magnetic field: \begin{linenomath*}

 \end{linenomath*} where $m=0.16$ is the magnetic susceptibility, and $H$ is a time-invariant magnetic intensity.
-The contour of the magnitude of the body force source term is shown in the supplementary materials.
+The contour of the magnitude of the body force source term is shown in the supplementary information (see Fig.~\ref{fig:magnetic}).
 In this case, the magnetic field remains unknown and PPNN only preserves the NS equation without the magnetic source term.
 All the other case settings remain unchanged as described in the Naiver-Stokes equation case.